 The late-night clubs of Chicago were the breeding ground for both blues and house music.
-While many of those legendary clubs no longer exist, the Windy City still has a vibrant and dynamic club scene, and these are the 10 best places to head for a big night out.
+While many of those legendary clubs no longer exist, the Windy City still has a vibrant and dynamic club scene.
+These are the best places to head to for a big night out.

-Just around the corner from Wrigley Field, Smart Bar is a basement club below the Metro rock venue.
-The long-standing club pulses with house, techno, and electro music on its world-renowned sound system and features a rotating lineup of star DJs from across the U.S. and the world.
-There’s usually a cover, but drink offers can help keep the cost down.
+Just around the corner from Wrigley Field, Smartbar is a basement club below the Metro rock venue.
+The long-standing club pulses with house, techno and electro music on its world-renowned sound system and features a rotating line-up of star DJs from across the US and the world.
+There’s usually a cover fee, but drink deals can help keep the cost down.

 Lake View’s Berlin, inspired by the art and cultures of the owner’s favorite city, opened in 1983.
-Famously attracting a diverse, alternative crowd, the club has won awards as the city’s best gay bar, but it is welcoming to all.
-The music ranges from new wave to house, as well as hosting theme nights including Stardust and MadonnaRama.
-The dancefloor is small, so be prepared for it to be crowded.
+Famously attracting a diverse crowd, the club has won awards as the city’s best gay bar that welcomes all.
+The music ranges from new wave to house, and Berlin also hosts theme nights, including Stardust and MadonnaRama.
+The dance floor is small, so be prepared for it to be crowded.

-For something a little more old school and relaxed, the Green Mill Cocktail Lounge has been a part of Chicago’s nightlife for over 100 years.
-Crowds of all ages still flock to this legendary Uptown club for nightly jazz performances and some of the best cocktails in the city, and they also visit to experience a glamorous age when gangsters rubbed shoulders with movie stars at the long Art Deco bar.
+For something a little more old-school and relaxed, the Green Mill Cocktail Lounge has been a part of Chicago’s nightlife for over 100 years.
+Crowds of all ages still flock to this legendary Uptown club for nightly jazz performances and some of the best cocktails in the city.
+They also visit to experience a glamorous time when gangsters rubbed shoulders with movie stars at the long Art Deco bar.

-Over in Lincoln Park, The Apartment purposefully sets itself apart from a lot of Chicago’s club scene with a laid-back loft party feel.
-The quirky lounge has couches, a bed, a fake fireplace, and even a kitchen area with a fridge and other appliances, but there are still dancers on platforms and waitresses doing the rounds with shots.
-It’s only open a few nights a week, and there’s no cover charge; therefore, it can get pretty busy, especially with the college crowd.
+Over in Lincoln Park, The Apartment purposefully sets itself apart from a lot of Chicago’s club scene with a laid-back loft atmosphere.
+The quirky lounge has couches, a bed, a fake fireplace and even a kitchen area with a fridge and other appliances, but there are still dancers on platforms and waitresses doing the rounds with shots.
+It’s only open a few nights a week, and there’s no cover charge.
+Consequently, it can get pretty busy, especially with the college crowd.